Thursday, July 30, 2009

 *

-The old Michigan Central bridge sits at the right; it is now closed, walled off, and razor wired to prevent border jumpers.
-At the bottom right on the U.S. side can be seen a set of three footings of the original Michigan Central Cantilever bridge, which stood at this same location.
-Also running along the bottom (just above the Niagara River) can still be seen the track right-of-way outline of the old Great Gorge streetcar route.above: Same view, Sept.9, 2009; the Whirlpool Bridge is seen fully tarped under the deck, undergoing some major maintenance work.above: ca 1899 - same view of the Whirlpool Bridge steel arch bridge, when it was being built, replacing an earlier suspension bridge.
-This view looks from Canada towards the U.S.
+The old Michigan Central bridge sits at the right; it is now closed, walled off, and razor wired to prevent border jumpers. (...it sounds so ancient to say that I had seen hundreds of trains over the years crossing that bridge, and heading along Palmer Ave. past Clifton Hill, and then towards the Montrose Junction.
+It was such a common sight that I never took a photo of these trains, though I saw them all the time...)
+At the bottom right on the U.S. side can be seen a set of three footings from Vanderbilt's original Michigan Central Cantilever Bridge, which stood at this same location.
+Also running along the bottom (just above the Niagara River) can still be seen the track right-of-way outline of the old Great Gorge streetcar route.above: Same view, Sept.9, 2009; after having a coffee at Simon's Restaurant on Bridge St. I walked across the street to take a photo of the Whirlpool Bridge as it was undergoing some major maintenance work, with the steel beams below deck fully tarped over..above: same view as above (date given with photo was 'ca 1899', however, the bridge was built between Apr.1896 and was opened on Apr.27, 1897!)

 The above photo was most likely taken looking north from the track-level of the neighbouring Michigan Central Cantilever bridge.
-Note the MC bridge railing seen in the bottom right of the photo; and also a bit of the shadow of the MC bridge on the Niagara River, at the extreme bottom right!
+Note the MC bridge pipe-railing seen in the bottom right of the photo; and also a bit of the shadow of the MC bridge on the Niagara River, at the extreme bottom right!
 Note also that the streetcar tracks of the Great Gorge route are clearly seen on the U.S. side down along the Niagara River!

 Note in the far right distance, above, can clearly be seen the distinctive roof of the Customs and Post Office building on Park St. (click on photos to enlarge!)

 below: Sept.10, 1924 - looking from Canada towards the States at the second Michigan Central bridge under construction.
 Note the steel girder being craned into position.
-Note a tiny corner of the original MC Cantilever Bridge is seen at the far right (south), showing how much further to the left (north) the new bridge was being built from the original bridge, as it landed on the U.S. side.
-On the Canadian side, though, the new MC bridge converged to where the old one was, aligned to meet the existing tracks.
+Note a tiny corner of the original MCR Cantilever Bridge is seen at the far right (south), showing how much further to the left (north) the new bridge was being built from the original bridge, as it landed on the U.S. side.
+On the Canadian side, though, the new MCR bridge converged to where the old one was, aligned to meet the existing tracks.

-above: Feb.15, 2009 - same view as previously above; looking east towards the States, standing just on the south side of the second MC bridge, which is seen at the left - this is the same bridge which was being built in the previous above photo.
+above: Feb.15, 2009 - same view as previously above; looking east towards the States, standing just on the south side of the second MCR bridge, which is seen at the left - this is the same bridge which was being built in the previous above photo.
 Now it sits rusting and abandoned at the left.
 On top of the bridge, in the upper left distance, can be seen a large razor-wired border wall.

 above: Apr.27, 2011 same view of the abandoned MCR bridge.
 At the very centre of the bridge, where the workers, proud of their achievement, had gathered for that iconic photo in 1925, there is now a chainlink fence running underneath the bridge deck, to prevent illegals from crossing the bridge along its girders.
 Another large black border wall was built across the bridge on top of the deck, as seen at the upper center-right.